nextcloud/deck/docs/API.md

 - **Card** is the representation of a single task
 - **Label** is a board-level tag used to categorize and prioritize cards

-### Global responses
+### HTTP responses

+The REST API follows conventional HTTP status codes.
+Successful responses have a status code of `2xx`.
+Client side errors are indicated as `4xx`.
+The most common ones are:

 #### 400 Bad request

-In case the request is invalid, e.g. because a parameter is missing or an invalid value has been transmitted, a 400 error will be returned:
+The request is invalid, e.g. because a parameter is missing or an invalid value has been transmitted.

 ```json
 {